-Physics Courses •
+Physics Courses

-PHYS 101 N/Science of Sound
+PHYS 102 N/Science of Sound

-The production, transmission, recording, and sensation of sound are presented in a lecturedemonstration format.
-Examples of mechanical vibrations, mechanisms of hearing and speech, perception of loudness, high-fidelity sound systems, musical instruments, and wave form analysis are included.
-The laboratory will include the study of devices such as variable tone generators, oscilloscopes, sound level meters, recorders, amplifiers, and loudspeakers.
-Only simple mathematics will be used.
+The production, transmission, recording, and sensation of sound are presented in a lecture-demonstration format.
+Examples of mechanical vibrations, mechanisms of hearing and speech, perception of loudness, highfidelity sound systems, musical instruments, and wave form analysis are included.
+The mathematics used is limited to elementary algebra.
 Cannot be counted towards the physics major.
-(Not open to students with prior credit for physics courses numbered PHYS 113 or higher.)
-Credits: 4(3-2) Offered every fall
+Not open to students with prior credit for physics courses numbered PHYS 113 or higher without department approval.
+Corequisite: PHYS 103.
+Credits: 3(3-0).
+Offered every fall